-If getting paid for your products or services has become an ongoing problem, start looking out for other business partner / supplier, who do not have a cash flow problem.
-Since doing business with them has become too risky, its the right time to cut the cord and minimize your losses.
+Since getting paid for your products or services has become an ongoing problem, start looking out for other business partner / supplier, who does not have a cash flow problem.
+Since doing business with your current client has become too risky, its the right time to cut the cord and minimize your losses.

 4. Do you know the real reason behind these non-payments?

-Ask politely “Sir, may I know the reason for delay in making payments?”.
+May be another client contact will disclose the reason of non-payments.
 Although you can never be sure if the reason given by your client is true or not.
-Keep notes of what client says during each call.
+Remember or keep notes of what client says during each call and if he story changes in the next call.
 Be mentally prepared for all kinds of excuses.
-Be patient and listen to your client, they will likely tell you when they will be able to pay before the call ends.
+Start preparing to outsource debt collection process to a 3rd party Collection Agency.

-5. Show faith in your client.
+5. Meanwhile, show faith in your client.
 It helps.

 Create a good relationship so they will want to pay you first because there may be other parties like you who are also waiting to get paid.

-“Sir, we have been doing business together for a while, we have great trust in their organization“.
-Call it “moral faith” or “moral pressure“, but it works.
+“John, we have been doing business together for a while, we have great trust in their organization“.
+Call it “moral faith” or “moral pressure“, but it really works.